dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/fillet_curve.rst

    :Bézier:
       Only two control points will be generated for every filleted control point.
-The shape generated by the aligned handles on the generated control points on either side of the fillet is used to create the circle portion shape, meaning the number of segments in the fillet shape depends on the :doc:`spline's resolution value </modeling/geometry_nodes/curve/spline_resolution>`.
+The shape generated by the aligned handles on the generated control points on either side of the fillet is used to create the circle portion shape.
+Meaning that the number of segments in the fillet shape depends on the :doc:`spline's resolution value </modeling/geometry_nodes/curve/spline_resolution>`.
    :Poly:
       The number of control points generated for each field input is controlled directly with an integer field input.
-This mode works better for Poly and NURBS splines.
+      This mode works better for poly and NURBS splines.

 Outputs